-When you enter the Department you will see our main reception area which is always busy, especially between 8.45am and 9am when our students make their way in for their morning lectures.
-We have a central staircase which takes you up through the floors of the RSM and is an impressive sight when you first see it but we also have a central lift and a small side lift which stop at every floor of the Department.
+When you enter the Department, you will see our main reception area which is always busy, especially between 8.45am and 9am when our students make their way in for morning lectures.
+We have a central staircase which takes you up through the floors of the RSM and is an impressive sight when you first see it.
+We also have a central lift and small side lift which stop at every floor of the Department.

 We will first explore the lower basement level, before making our way up through the different floors of the Department and introducing you to the main areas you might visit as a student here at the Royal School of Mines.

-If you enrol for a four year undergraduate masters course, during your final year in the Department you will get to undertake a masters research project.
-Depending upon where your interests lie and your choice of specialism you may well get to use some of our state of the art laboratories to help you complete your chosen project.
-Some of our students also apply to take part in the Undergraduate Research Opportunities Programme (UROP) where students get the chance to work alongside an academic on a research project in one of the laboratories during their vacation.
-We’ve therefore added a few sneaky images of some of the labs you may get the opportunity to work in.
+If you enrol on a four year undergraduate Master's course, you will undertake a research project during your final year.
+Depending upon where your interests lie and your choice of specialism, you may have the chance to use some of our state of the art laboratories to help you complete your chosen project.
+Some of our students also apply to take part in the Undergraduate Research Opportunities Programme (UROP) where students work alongside an academic on a research project in one of the laboratories during their vacation.
+We’ve therefore added a few sneaky photos of some of the labs you may have the opportunity to work in.

-The Rock Preparation Laboratory is used by numerous research groups who each use the various instruments available to prepare samples for further experimentation and research.
-This includes preparing samples for carbon capture and storage experiments and trimming specimens for establishing Earth's past magnetic field strength to name only two.
-Above, Dr Sarah Dodd and Lab technician Graham Nash can be seen preparing rock cores using two of the rock drills available.
+The Rock Preparation Lab is used by numerous research groups who use the equipment available to prepare samples for further experimentation and research, such as CCS experiments and establishing Earth's past magnetic field strength.
+Here, Dr Sarah Dodd can be seen preparing cores using a rock drill.

-Above we have several images of Dr Pablo Brito-Parada and Dr Gareth Morris working in Imperial's Rio Tinto Centre for Advanced Mineral Recovery.
-In this lab academics are working to develop a range of new mining technologies that use less energy to mine more minerals from hard to reach places deep underground.
+Dr Pablo Brito-Parada, Dr Gareth Morris and Gaurav Bhutani work in Imperial's Rio Tinto Centre for Advanced Mineral Recovery.
+In this lab, academics are working to develop a range of new mining technologies that use less energy to mine more minerals from hard to reach places deep underground.

-Above, our Head of Department Professor Mark Sephton works with Dr Zita Martin and students in the Organic Geochemistry Laboratory where research focuses on the recognition and interpretation of organic records in planetary settings, including current research into life on Mars.
+A student works in the Organic Geochemistry Laboratory, where research focuses on the recognition and interpretation of organic records in planetary settings, including current research into life on Mars.

-In the Environmental Geochemistry Laboratory research focuses on developing a qualitative and quantitive understanding of the geochemical processes that control the fate of trace elements, for example studying the levels of Arsenic in ground water.
-Here we see some undergraduate students hard at work in the laboratory over summer while participating in the UROP scheme.
+In the Environmental Geochemistry Laboratory, research focuses on developing a qualitative and quantitive understanding of the geochemical processes that control the fate of trace elements, for example, studying the levels of arsenic in ground water.

-In the Palaeomagnetic Laboratory researchers can be studying very different fields of Earth Sciences.
+In the Palaeomagnetic Laboratory, researchers can be studying very different fields of Earth Sciences.
 Rock magnetic properties are used to study a variety of geological processes including large-scale volcanism, cataclysmic events and investigating the fluctuations in Earth's magnetic field.
-Here we see PhD students Aike Supakulopas and Sope Badejo working on a variety of instruments available for use in this basement laboratory.

 Ground floor: teaching and support

 Heading back up to the ground floor you will find the Undergraduate Administration Office.
-During your time as an Earth Science and Engineering student you will get to know the staff in this office and see their faces a lot.
-This is especially true around the time of your fieldtrips as they are responsible for organising your flights, accommodation and logistics and will get hold of any special equipment you might need such as that all important geological hammer.
+During your time as a student, you will get to know the staff in this office - especially around the time of your fieldtrips as they are responsible for organising your flights, accommodation and logistics.

-Moving upstairs to the first floor we can venture into another of the rooms where you will spend a lot of time, room 1.51.
-This is where most microscope or map focused teaching takes place and where most of our lunch time drop in sessions are held.
+Moving upstairs to the first floor we can venture into another of the teaching areas, room 1.51.
+This is where most of our lunch time drop in sessions are held.

 Walking along the third floor we also have display cabinets and rock collections that are constantly in use by our students, lecturers and researchers.

 We will end our tour in the RSM café.
-This is where our students can come to buy lunch, work, grab a coffee, heat up home cooked food or just sit inside if the weather is miserable.
-During term time it is always a hive of activity especially just after the start of term when everyone is meeting back up after the break.
+This is where our students go to buy lunch, do work, grab a coffee, or heat up home-cooked food.
+During term time it is always a hive of activity, especially just after the start of term when everyone is meeting back up after the break.

 Photo credit - Thomas Angus, Dave Guttridge, Alexander Norori-McCormac and Sarah Dodd.